anu3dev/self-learning/00000/006-cloud-and-ai/0001-aws-AIF-C01/readme.md

 ## 6.2 Foundation Models (FMs)
 Large models pre-trained on huge datasets and adaptable to many tasks.
 Like universal engines.
+FMs use unlabeled training data sets for self-supervised learning.

 ## 6.3 Large Language Models (LLMs)
 Foundation models focused on text — chat, Q&A, translation, summarization.